Kindergarten to grade 12 operating expenditures 2016-2017 overview

 Federal schools: There are seven federally-operated schools serving First Nations in Canada.
 Of these, five (JC Hill Senior Elementary School, Emily C. General School, Oliver Smith-Kawenni Io Elementary School, IL Thomas Odadrihonyani'ta' School, and Jamieson Elementary School) serve the Six Nations of the Grand River in Ontario, one (Quinte Mohawk School) serves the Tyendinaga Mohawk in Ontario and one (Legoff School) serves the Cold Lake First Nations in Alberta.
 Federal schools are located on reserve but are administered by the INAC regional offices in Ontario and Alberta, at the request of First Nations.

-Per student K-12 operating expenditures: Calculations of per-student elementary/secondary expenditures are included for illustrative purposes only at a provincial level.
+Per FTE student K-12 operating expenditures: Calculations of per FTE student elementary or secondary expenditures are included for illustrative purposes only at a regional level.
 Calculations include those funds allocated for the maintenance of education facilities but not the construction or renovation of education facilities or funding for departmental administration and salaries with respect to education infrastructure.
 Per-student funding averages vary across the country and any funding comparisons must consider factors such as the type of school or organization (First Nation-operated schools, provincially-operated schools off reserve, federally-operated schools on reserve, private schools on or off reserves or First Nations education organizations), the student population, and the geographic location of schools and students, all of which influence funding levels.

 The following education-related expenditures have been excluded from the per capita calculation: